3a1b2c3/seeingSpace/README.md

 <small><i>Source: CVPR 2019 Data-Driven Computational Imaging</i></small>

 **LiDAR**<a name="lidar"> stands for **light detection and ranging**, and has been around since 1961.
 It uses lasers to ping off objects and return to the source of the laser, measuring distance by timing the travel, or flight, of the light pulse.
 Time-of-flight cameras on smartphones tend to be used to improve focus accuracy and speed, in particular better low-light focus.

+Lidar can be used to mesh out 3D objects and rooms and layer photo imagery on top, a technique called photogrammetry.
+That could be the next wave of capture tech for practical uses

 # Related fields
 ## Photogrammetry (first mentioned in 1867)